ralphwSU/math207/README.md

 convert  fig.jpg  fig.eps
 ```

+In the near future, I may be migrating to use of [pgf/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ)
+for generating graphics.

 I also make use of the tweaklist package to modify the formatting of itemize and enumerate
 environments.
 The package is included in each of the directories of this repository.
 If
 you have the tweaklist.sty file in the same directory as your TeX file, then compilation